ghc-proposals/ghc-proposals/proposals/0000-bundle-with-type-synonym.rst

  ) where

 Then, importing ``State(..)`` from the ``State`` module would import the pattern and selector into another module.

+Should this be tied to some language extension?
+^^^^^^^^^^

+Bundling pattern synonyms isn't guarded by a language extension so it seems sensible that this isn't either.

 Drawbacks
 ---------